yuv4ik/vsmacdeepclean/README.md

 Extension for Visual Studio for macOS that allows you to delete /bin, /obj and /packages directories via Build menu.

+## Features

+Currently 2 commands are available under Build menu:
+- Delete /bin /obj directories
+- Delete /pacakges directory

+Please note that after deleting /packages directory you will have to restore nuget packages for your workspace.

 ## Getting Started

 Currenlty the extension is not distributed on the official channels, so in order to use it you will have to download and install the mpack manually.